-Please Note: Visual Arts courses are currently closed for registration.
-If you are interested in taking a Visual Arts class, please add your name to the waitlist of the course and attend the first day of the class via Zoom.
+Please Note: Visual Arts courses are currently open for registration and will be closed during the change of program period.
+If you are interested in taking a Visual Arts class at that time, please add your name to the waitlist of the course and attend the first day of the class.
 If a Visual Arts class is full, visit arts.columbia.edu/undergraduate-visual-arts-program.